AI is redefining the voice of the customer before our eyes

 2. Identify and prioritize sources of friction that impact the most users

 User feedback can be helpful in identifying sources of friction, but isn’t the most reliable way to determine scope of impact.
-Imagine four customers told your chatbot that the checkout page wasn’t responding when they tried to make a purchase.
+Imagine four customers complained to your chatbot about an unresponsive checkout page.
 Let’s also say that each person described the error in a completely different way—so traditional VoC tools can’t compare terms.

 How can you tell if these are isolated incidents or affecting a larger volume of traffic?
 With AI trained on actions instead of words, it can form a timeline of user actions across these particular sessions and compare them with all other sessions that occurred over the same period.
 While only four customers actually complained, four thousand may have encountered dead clicks and page reloads on the same page, indicating they were similarly affected.